ocaml/platform-blog/opam-2-3-0.md

 * Add a new `opam switch import --deps-only` option to install only the dependencies of the root packages listed in the opam switch export file

-* `opam switch list-available` will now not display compilers flagged with `avoid-version`/`deprecated` unless `--all` is given, meaning that the pre-release or unreleased OCaml packages no longer appears to be the latest version
+* `opam switch list-available` no longer displays compilers flagged with `avoid-version`/`deprecated` unless `--all` is given, meaning that pre-release or unreleased OCaml packages no longer appear to be the latest version

-* `opam switch create --repos` now accepts git URLs suffixed with `.git` instead of requiring the `git+https://` protocol prefix.
+* `opam switch create --repositories` now correctly infers `--kind=git` for URLs ending with `.git` rather than requiring the `git+https://` protocol.
 This is consistant with other commands such as `opam repository add`. *Thanks to [@Keryan-dev](https://github.com/Keryan-dev) for this contribution*

-* `opam switch set-invariant` now displays the switch invariant using the same syntax as the `--invariant` flag
+* `opam switch set-invariant` now displays the switch invariant using the same syntax as the `--formula` flag

 * The `builtin-0install` solver was improved and should now be capable of being your default solver instead of `builtin-mccs+glpk`.
 It was previously mostly only suited for automated tasks such as Continuous Integration.
-If you wish to give it a try, simply call `opam option solver=builtin-0install`
+If you wish to give it a try, simply calling `opam option solver=builtin-0install` (call `opam option solver=` restores the default)

 * Most of the unhelpful conflict messages were fixed. ([#4373](https://github.com/ocaml/opam/issues/4373))